Meet The Team

-Betty Hailu, MSW
+Betty Hailu, LSW

 Betty is a Social Worker and Therapist at Sista Afya.
 Born and raised in Ethiopia, Betty Hailu, MSW has always been an advocate for mental health awareness and well-being.
 Betty’s background encompasses a range of tasks providing therapy to clients of diverse backgrounds, with behavioral problems, trauma, mental illness, life transitions, and stress.
 Betty also brings many years of hosting various educational events, activist, and social programs for Black and minority communities, offering her voice to amplify others to tell their own stories.
 Betty graduated with a Bachelor's in Human Services from Northern Illinois University and a Master's in Social Work from Illinois State University.

 April is a Qualified Mental Health Professional who serves as a Therapist at Sista Afya.
 She specializes in servicing women and adults.
 She empowers her clients to understand various factors in their lives that contribute to their unhappiness.
 She is committed to being compassionate and present with her clients as they discover their inner strengths to bring about desired change.
 Her approach is person-centered and she believes that building relationships with clients is essential in therapy in order to assist them in working through issues, overcoming obstacles, and becoming the best version of themselves.
 She received her Master's in Community Agency Counseling from Saint Xavier University at Chicago.